Hair coloring: On-scalp

-All coloring techniques can be used with any type of color.
-For lightening, the hair sometimes has to be bleached before coloring.

-Types
+Synthetic dyes

 The four most common classifications are permanent, demi-permanent (sometimes called deposit only), semi-permanent, and temporary.

-Permanent
+Permanent synthetic dyes

 Permanent hair color generally contains ammonia and must be mixed with a developer or oxidizing agent in order to permanently change hair color.
 Ammonia is used in permanent hair color to open the cuticle layer so that the developer and colorants together can penetrate into the cortex.
 The developer, or oxidizing agent, comes in various volumes.
 The higher the developer volume, the higher the "lift" will be of a person's natural hair pigment.
 Someone with dark hair wishing to achieve two or three shades lighter may need a higher developer whereas someone with lighter hair wishing to achieve darker hair will not need one as high.
 Timing may vary with permanent hair coloring but is typically 30 minutes or 45 minutes for those wishing to achieve maximum color change.

-Demi-permanent
+Demi-permanent synthetic dyes

-(24±4 shampoos typically) Demi-permanent is hair coloring that contains an alkaline agent (e.g. ethanolamine, sodium carbonate) other than ammonia, and while always employed with a developer, the concentration of hydrogen peroxide in that developer may be lower than used with a permanent hair color.
+Demi-permanent is hair coloring that contains an alkaline agent (e.g. ethanolamine, sodium carbonate) other than ammonia, and while always employed with a developer, the concentration of hydrogen peroxide in that developer may be lower than used with a permanent hair color.
 These products provide almost no lightening of hair's color during dyeing, since the alkaline agents employed in demi-permanent colors are less effective in removing the natural pigment of hair than ammonia.
 As the result, they cannot color hair to a lighter shade than it was before dyeing and are less damaging to hair than their permanent counterpart.

 Demi-permanents are much more effective at covering gray hair than semi-permanents, but less so than permanents.

 Demi-permanents have several advantages as compared with permanent color.
 Because there is essentially no lifting (i.e., removal) of natural hair color, the final color is less uniform/homogeneous than a permanent and therefore more natural looking; they are gentler on hair and therefore safer, especially for damaged hair; and they wash out over time (typically 20 to 28 shampoos), so root regrowth is less noticeable and if a change of color is desired, it is easier to achieve.
 Demi-permanent hair colors are not permanent but the darker shades in particular may persist longer than indicated on the packet.